jly017tech/Cisco_BasicCommands/README.md

 <p>In the Testlab, I learned how to use commands when changing IP address and ping other network devices.
 I looked up each most common terminal commands use in Cisco and understand every each it's own purpose.
+I practiced for 30 minutes and watched some example videos on youtube relevalnt to networking.
 </p>

 <ul>